HarrisonDu/ClearDox-BigQuery-SQL-Queries/README.md

 I used Hubspot's data to remap and do some feature engineering to get conversion rates.
 Ultimately this would lead to showing which marketing stages needed the most improvement.
+Tableau files are provided with the raw data